Why would we build a low-cost On-Demand OpenStack Private Cloud?

 I have been getting this question a bit, sometimes with enthusiasm and sometimes with skepticism.
 The skeptic will say something like “Are you trying to go up against AWS?”
 That is followed by, if a polite skeptic, “Is that wise?”

 For sure it is an uphill battle to go against these mega cloud providers, no matter who you are.
-In our case, we are not a big company, we are just shy of 400 people here at InMotion.
+In our case, we are not a big company, we are right around 400 people here at InMotion.
 The big competitors have 10s of thousands of employees and billions of dollars.
 So why would we try to take this on?

 Well, first, we are part of a much larger whole.
 The OpenStack community is huge and vibrant.
 The last release had over 1000 individual contributors.
 Many of those changes are from individuals but most changes are from staff within companies, small and large.